milosz-l/mamba-music-generation/README.md

 pip install mamba-ssm==1.2.0.post1
 ```

+In case the above does not work, please make sure you have cuda devel toolkit installed.

 ## View and alter configurations
 To view the configurations associated with a Pythons script, run the following command: